 Fly Fishing Ontario

-We knew we were in good company when every fisherman on the river came over to shake his hand or take a photo with this celebrity angler.
+We knew we were in good company when every fisherman on the river came over to shake his hand or take a photo with this famous angler.

-Our adult years took us away from the lakes and rivers of Ontario and we've really not thought about picking up a rod again since our childhood days.
+Our adult years took us away from the lakes and rivers of Ontario and we've really not thought about picking up a rod again.